Setting Up a Wi-Fi Hotspot on Boot for Your Robot

 Explanation of the Script:

-- Disable the firewall: Ensures no network traffic is blocked (adjust this for secure setups).
+- Disable the firewall: Ensures no network traffic is blocked (this is fine on an isolated lab robot — adjust for secure setups).

 - Wait for 2 seconds: Adds a buffer to ensure system services are up.